jashank/tarpaulin/README.markdown

-typeset all those delicious Rust docs
+Typeset all those delicious Rust docs.

-huge props to the guys who wrote _over five hundred pages_ of excellent documentation
+Huge props to everyone who's contributed to the body of _over five hundred pages_ of excellent documentation for Rust.
+You all rock!

-- paper size is a4, with cam/crop down to a paperback size for a Certain Large Technical Publishing House
+### Assorted style notes

-- the styles try to emulate rustbook/rustdoc (Fira Sans, Source Serif Pro/Heuristica, Source Code Pro) but fall short in a few places
+- The styles I've built try to emulate `rustbook`/`rustdoc` (Fira Sans, Source Serif Pro/Heuristica, Source Code Pro) but do fall short in a few places (see below).

-make it build:
+- The styles are also focussed on producing a dead-tree format book.
+For that reason, content structure decisions like the calculation of hierarchy by parts/chapters/sections are made how they are.
+I also like the idea of a dead-tree Rust book that mostly stands alone and acts as both tutorial and reference separately.

+- The size of each PDF page is A4 (ISO paper forever!), but the cam/crop marks take it down to 230x180mm, the paperback size for a Certain Large Technical Publishing House.

+### Build it!

-- have an up-to-date-ish TeX installation.
-LuaLaTeX or XeLaTeX are a hard requirement, as are a whole bag of packages. easy way out: install TeX Live (i believe v2013 is the earliest working version and you almost certainly want something more recent. i use v2014.)
+- Have an up-to-date-ish TeX installation.
+Easy way out: install TeX Live (i believe v2013 is the earliest working version and you almost certainly want something more recent; I use v2014) which gets you all the dependencies, including LuaLaTeX, fontspec, geometry, hyperref, etc.

-- have an up-to-date-ish Pandoc. who doesn't love Pandoc?
+- Have an up-to-date-ish Pandoc.
+Who doesn't love Pandoc?

-- have a rust source tree in ../rust relative to this checkout
+- Have a Rust source tree in `../rust` relative to this checkout.
+It needs to be newer than rust-lang/rust@024aa9a345

 - `(cd fonts && make)` to download OpenType versions of Fira Sans, Source Serif Pro, Heuristica, and Source Code Pro from your local CTAN mirror.

-- `zsh build.sh` (may work with bash but i haven't tested this) which grabs ../rust/src/doc, and processes the Book, the Rustonomicon, and the grammar and reference (i call this collectively "langref")
+- `zsh build.sh` (which may also work with bash but I haven't tested this) which grabs `../rust/src/doc`, and processes `book`, `nomicon`, and `grammar` and `reference` into TeX.

 - `(cd tex && make)` to ACTUALLY DO THE THING

-if you opted to use XeLaTeX, you'll need to edit `tex/project.mk` and set `ENGINE` to `xe`.

-remaining work:
+### Remaining Work

-- get TeX's grubby fingers off the quotes. grr.
+- Get TeX's grubby fingers off the quotes. grr.

-- process out rustdoc's `//#` syntax
+- Process out rustdoc's `//#` syntax.

-- mangle the document references, which, while all self-complete (currently excepting the library stuff) don't work.  not entirely sure how to tackle this one.
+- Mangle the document references, which, while all self-complete (currently excepting the library stuff) don't work; not entirely sure how to tackle this one.

-- wrangle some of the line lengths in the code samples (thankfully scaling ttfamily to 0.857142 was enough to get from ~60 to ~72 characters per line, which is just enough to stop the _screaming_ about overfull hboxes)
+- Wrangle some of the line lengths in the code samples (thankfully scaling ttfamily to 0.857142 was enough to get from ~60 to ~72 characters per line, which is just enough to lower the _screaming_ about overfull hboxes to a mere wailing)

-- tangle syntax highlighting. pandoc's highlighting engine doesn't work with my approach; one of the LaTeX ones might, though
+- Tangle syntax highlighting back in.  pandoc's highlighting engine doesn't work with my approach; one of the LaTeX ones might, though.

-- fandangle up a tool that typesets crate documentation into something acceptable for a book.  i think this means i have to take rustdoc's JSON output and somehow coerce that to LaTeX.
+- Fandangle up a tool that typesets crate documentation into something acceptable for a book.
+I think this means I have to take `rustdoc`'s JSON output and somehow coerce that to LaTeX.

-note that the rust logo appears here without proper permission. my reading of the legal stuff suggests it's _probably_ okay as this is not attempting to dilute rust or the logo's value.  if it needs to be taken down, i'm happy to oblige.
+Note that the Rust logo, a trademark of the Mozilla Foundation, appears here without official permission.
+Nobody has yet C&D'd at me, and my reading of the legal stuff suggests it's _probably_ okay.
+The typeset result is not attempting to dilute either the wordmark or the logo's value.